4Clover4/Angle-Medical-Center/presentation.md

 Imagine the network monitoring system as a coach like José Mourinho—always alert, watching the game unfold, and ready to make the right call at the right moment.
 Without monitoring, it's like having a coach who’s not paying attention, missing vital changes in the game and allowing an easy goal.

 **How We Monitor the Network:**
 We use **Syslog**  for centralized logging, making sure we receive real-time updates about any security incidents.
 Tools like **Wireshark** or **Nmap** allow us to monitor traffic and detect threats, just like a coach using video analysis to spot the opposition’s weaknesses.

                                                                                           |
+### ** The Wireless Access Point (AP) – The Wing Players**

+In football, the wing players are responsible for delivering precise crosses into the box, providing opportunities for scoring.
+In the network, the wireless access point (AP) serves a similar function, allowing wireless devices (like laptops and phones) to connect to the network, just like a winger providing a ball for a goal opportunity.

+Imagine the wireless access point as Kylian Mbappé, darting down the wing and delivering crosses to his teammates.
+However, if our AP isn't properly secured, it’s like Kylian running without support—easily intercepted by the opposing team, allowing attackers into our network.

+**How We Secure the AP:**
+We can hide the SSID of our wireless network (similar to keeping our attacking strategy under wraps), so unauthorized users can’t see or connect to it.
+Additionally, we enforce **WPA3 encryption**, which strengthens wireless security and prevents attackers from cracking the encryption, just like Kylian is protected from being tackled by an opponent.

+### The Whole Team: Perfect Coordination

+In a football team, the entire squad needs to work together—each player has their role.
+The midfielders pass, the defenders protect, the forwards attack, and the goalkeeper blocks.
+Similarly, in network security, every component of the network must work together to protect our data.
+A single weak link—whether it’s an unsecured switch, router, or AP—could allow attackers to infiltrate.

+### A Winning Team

+By implementing these security measures, we ensure that our network is like a well-coordinated football team, with each player (device) doing its part.
+The **switch** (midfielders) controls the flow of traffic, the **router** (goalkeeper) defends the network perimeter, the **AP** (winger) allows wireless access but is protected, and the **monitoring system** (coach) ensures the game runs smoothly.

+Just like in football, where team coordination leads to victory, the security of our network depends on how well each device and measure is configured and maintained.
+Together, we can ensure that our network remains secure, and like a champion football team, we can prevent any hackers from scoring.

+Thank you for listening!
+Let’s keep our network security strong and continue to “win” this cybersecurity match together!